Noncredit ESL Program

 If the semester has not started, you may register online immediately using on the My Mission Portal.

 If the semester has already started, please wait until the first week of the next month.
 Then you may email the class instructor to request an add code.
 If there is space for more students in the class, the instructor will give you an add code (4-digit number) to use in the Portal.
 We don’t recommend that students try to add after week seven of the semester.

 - Improve your English skills to earn a certificate, degree, or transfer to a four-year college.

-- For high-beginning to advanced students in an academic setting.
+- For low-intermediate to advanced students in an academic setting.

 - Improve your English skills to get a better job.

 - Communicate more successfully in English in your everyday life.